Drupal 7 will reach end of life on January 5th, 2025. There will be no more extensions.

-If you are still on Drupal 7, you have some more breathing room.
-Time to catch your breath a bit.
-But don't use this extra year to lounge about and twiddle your thumbs.
+If you are still on Drupal 7, you have some breathing room.
+But don't use the next year and a half to lounge about and twiddle your thumbs.
 You have some important decisions to make, and once you make them, you need enough time to execute those decisions.

 There are two questions you should start asking.